herminaov/cleonea.github.com/_posts/2010-07-01-meetings-and-greetings.markdown

 ‘Yes, I’ve figured out that much.’

 ‘The reason we can do so is because every one of us possesses a spirit of an element.
 You are the first one, the air.
 Then comes the water, the fire, the earth, and the life.
-That is the order how our ancestress’ received their spirits.
+That is the order how our ancestors received their spirits.
 Funny, that the first one, Equilibrea, was the youngest.
 And this is the order how the new generations’ powers appear, except that Earth babies have abilities from the beginning.
 Until I reach 15 I can create life and make it grow without any learning.
 I’m talking about herbs, of course.
 You see, for herbs earth means life, but Earth needs them as much.
-When I was little I used to make grow everything around me, and mother had to kill them before father noticed it.’
+When I was little I used to make everything grow around me, and mother had to kill them before father noticed it.’

 ‘It must have been tough.’